Learn about the causes and effects of trauma and what can help.

 People with severe and profound intellectual / learning disabilities and profound and multiple learning disabilities (PMLD) are at increased risk of experiencing and suffering from the effects of trauma.
 Science has shown us that there is a wealth of natural, non-invasive things we can do that involve interactions, the senses and the body to help restore this sense of safety, benefit our mental wellbeing and assist in healing from trauma.
 You will learn about research evidence and explore practical ways that you can support those you support, love and care for.

 This course can be accessed any time and takes 2-6 hours to complete.

 If you wish to gain access to the course for more than one person, please purchase a course for each person or contact [email protected] for discounted group bookings.

 Also available as a SCORM course so that it can be purchased by an organisation and accessed through your own learning management system.
 Enquiries to: [email protected]

 Who the course is for:

-Many people with severe and profound intellectual disabilities are living with the effects of trauma, and this can have devastating effects on their emotional and physical health, learning and development.
-This course is for family members, education, health and social care professionals and therapists and will sensitively and compassionately examine why this population are at such high risk of suffering from trauma and what we can best do to support healing.
-The course is designed specifically to focus on the needs of children and adults with severe and profound disabilities, profound and multiple learning disabilities (PMLD) and autism and is applicable to people with brain injury and dementia who use other means than words to communicate.
+This course is for family members, education, health and social care professionals and therapists and will sensitively and compassionately examine why this population is at such high risk of experiencing trauma and what we can best do to support healing.
+The course is specifically designed to focus on the needs of children and adults with severe and profound disabilities, profound and multiple learning disabilities (PMLD), those on the autism spectrum and is also applicable to people with brain injury and dementia who use non-verbal methods of communication.

 The course will cover: